 Health assessment across biological length scales for personal pollution exposure and its mitigation

-INHALE will assess the impact of pollution on personal health in urban environments.
+INHALE will assess the impact of air pollution on personal health in urban environments.

 This multidisciplinary research project will develop a physics based, multi-scale approach across biological length scales from the cell, lung, person up to the neighbourhood scale.